cleitonleonel/pydua/readme.md

 PYDUA is a python library that facilitates the emission, consult and generation PDF of the "Single Tax Revenues Document" of ES-Brazil .

-# Installing the pypix library
+# Installing the pydua library

 ```pip install git+https://github.com/cleitonleonel/pydua.git```